akshayashu/akshayashu/README.md

 * 📖 Doing bachelor's degree in Electronics and Communication Engineering
 * 🔭 I’m currently working on Android
 * 🔪 Giving cutting edge to my Android skills, and looking forward to contribute in open source project.
-* 🌐 Just started for front-End web development.
+* 🌐 Just started for React and React-native.
-* ✍ Working on DS & Algo and learning some CS concepts.
+* ✍ Working on DS & Algo.
-* 👯 I’m looking to collaborate on Android projects
+* 👯 I’m looking to collaborate on Android projects.
-* 💻 Available for freelancng.
+* 💻 Looking SDE roles.
-* ⚡ Fun fact: Football freak, PES>FIFA 🤣
+* ⚡ Fun fact: Football freak, PES > FIFA 🤣

 ### 🌱 Challenges that I’m currently challenging myself:
 Since everything is getting done from home, and I’m having a tremendous of spare time, I decided to take this time to focus on feeding more knowledge to myself.
 I set a couple of self-challenges in order to push myself more further.

-* Learn to code 3-4 hours a day with no distraction ( One day off a week. )
 * Read a book a week.
 * Workout 3 days in a row and take a day break .
 * Avoid overusing social media.